boveus/hyrax-wiki/Admin-Menu.md

 single left hand menu item defined by `menu -> index` with `action -> index`.

 There is a default controller method that will drive the rendering of left hand menu items and their content.
-The code for it lives in `app/controllers/concerns/curation_concerns/admin_controller_behavior.rb #index`  You won't be changing this method.
-It is mentioned here for reference only.
+The code for it lives in `app/controllers/concerns/curation_concerns/admin_controller_behavior.rb #index`

-`#index` will render `app/views/curation_concerns/admin/index.html.erb` which will in turn render each of the partials listed for the action under `actions -> index -> partials`.
+The `index` method will render `app/views/curation_concerns/admin/index.html.erb` which will in turn render each of the partials listed for the action under `actions -> index -> partials`.

+You won't be changing the `index` method.
+It is mentioned here for reference only to understand the processing that is happening.

 `data_sources` allows you to identify a class to provide data for use in the partials.